2010 NMAPC ZISA Criteria

 Zero Injury Safety Philosophy Defined

-The National Maintenance Agreements Policy Committee, Inc. is based on a system of tripartite governance and cooperation, with owners, contractors and building trades craft workers sharing equally in the responsibilities and rewards generated by the program.
-Owners, contractors and building trades craft workers performing industrial maintenance work who have committed to a zero injury and zero accident workplace are accomplishing the very highest level of safety performance.
+The National Maintenance Agreements Policy Committee, Inc. is based on a system of tripartite governance and cooperation, with owners/clients, contractors and building trades craft workers sharing equally in the responsibilities and rewards generated by the program.
+Owners/Clients, contractors and building trades craft workers performing industrial maintenance work who have committed to a zero injury and zero accident workplace are accomplishing the very highest level of safety performance.
 Indeed, there are frequent occasions where entire projects are accomplished without Lost Workday Cases and some projects are performed with Zero Recordable injuries.

 A growing number of NMAPC contractors are achieving admirable safety records of hundreds of thousands of workhours with no (zero) OSHA Recordable injuries.
 Some have even achieved the remarkable record of more than 1,000,000 workhours without an OSHA Recordable.